|

 so much so that Lesley blames her for all the wrong choices she makes

-Madonna's music releases and marketing ploys with key points in Lesley's
+juxtaposes Madonna's music releases and marketing ploys with key points

-progress through life.
-Continuity between the fast pace, furious monologues,
+in Lesley's progress through life.
+Continuity between the fast pace,

 venue: C central